thesamuraiwho/100-days-of-code/r1-log.md

 ### R1D158

 Working on fcc fe project 3 still.
 Trying to figure out redux and react-redux still.
 Having a hard time working on getting the state to play nicely on codepen but hopefully things will work soon.

 ### R1D159

+Still working on fcc fe project 3.
+Closer but still having issues with integrating redux.
+Also having issues with codepen not detecting some functions.

 ### R1D160

+Missed day so adding d165.

 ### R1D161